DaetwylerStephan/self_driving_multiscale_control/docs/_build/html/_sources/software_installation.rst.txt

    (microscopecontrol) ~\self_driving_multiscale_control> cd multiScale (microscopecontrol) ~\self_driving_multiscale_control\multiScale> python multiScale_main.py

+Note: The miroscope automatically sets the path to save images.
+If you do not have a "D:" drive, change the "parentdir" and "disktosave" parameters in the configuration file (see below) to successfully run the synthetic microscope.
+In case this is needed, rerun "pip install ." after making the changes.

 Next, to run the microscope as described in our paper, we need to install all hardware components.

 Hardware driver installation